 The University of Plymouth operates its main campus in the city centre, with a number of affiliated campuses spread around the south west of England.
 Providing a variety of post and undergraduate degree courses across Arts and Humanities, Business, Medicine and Engineering to well over 20,000 students.
 The university also employs around 3,000 staff members.

-The University of Plymouth first outlined their 'Into the Cloud’ programme in October 2017 to address with the primary objectives to address:
+The University of Plymouth first outlined their 'Into the Cloud’ programme with the primary objectives to address:

 - A complex and large application estate